Fingerprint Source Identity Lacks Scientific Basis for Legal Certainty

 The report provides an extensive review of the literature on the forensic science of latent fingerprint analysis.
 It evaluates where such analysis is well grounded in science, identifies practices that lack scientific foundation and recommends areas in need of further research.

-The report was written by a working group that included an academic statistician, biometric engineer, a psychologist who focuses on decision making and judgment and a forensic scientist.
+It was written by a working group that included an academic statistician, biometric engineer, a psychologist who focuses on decision making and judgment and a forensic scientist.
 It is the result of a project led by the AAAS Scientific Responsibility, Human Rights and Law Program.

 “This evaluation is intended to point out where forensic practice is well founded in science and where it is not and to produce a research agenda to serve as the basis for arriving at forensic methods that will inspire greater confidence in our criminal justice system,” says the report, the second of two AAAS reports on the state of forensic science, the first focusing on the quality of fire investigations in the United States.